 Thailand rewrites the rule book in superlatives!
 From blissed out islands and beaches to the chaotic thrum of Bangkok, from hip, laid back Chiang Mai to the temple studded, historical hubs of Ayutthaya and Lopburi, you can do it all here!
-We believe in this so much that we measure the renewal rate of our teachers in years and not months!

 If you are interested in teaching in Thailand through a social impact program, would like to immerse yourself in a local Thai community and gain TEFL training and teaching experience (all with the support of an expert local team), Go Thailand is the program for you.

 Go Thailand works in collaboration with up country Thai schools, helping bring English language education to provincial Thai communities that are often underprivileged and in low income areas.

 You would be supporting local students, many of whom have never had the chance to learn English with a fluent speaker.

 You will also have a full orientation in Bangkok, curriculum support and access to teaching mentors.

 - Up to 37,000 Baht p / month salary (depending qualifications / experience)

 - 3,000 Baht visa reimbursement on contract completion

 - Thai consultant support